 The ELP provides public transportation professionals with the skills, knowledge, and networks needed for advancement.
 Participants learn from industry leaders while participating in a program that provides opportunities to interact with areas of the industry beyond their specialization.
 Most importantly, participants learn from a talented cohort of professionals, their classmates, who will become life-long colleagues and friends.

-The Emerging Leaders Program Committee will select 35 individuals from APTA member organizations who represent the rich diversity of the industry to participate in the 12-month long program.
-The curriculum includes a variety of skill building workshops, round table sessions, online collaboration, and unique access to the industry’s leaders through a national mentoring program.
+The Emerging Leaders Program Committee will select 35 individuals from APTA member organizations who represent the industry’s rich diversity to participate in the 12-month long program.
+The curriculum includes various skill-building workshops, round table sessions, online collaboration, and unique access to the industry’s leaders through a national mentoring program.

-The intended audience for this program is professionals with approximately 3-5 years of industry work experience, including 1-3 years of managing tasks, projects, or staff.
-ELP is meant as a predecessor to the Eno Transit Mid Manager Seminar and the Leadership APTA Program.
-If you have 6 or more years of transit experience AND 3 or more years of experience managing people, projects or tasks, please consider applying to the Eno Transit Mid-Level Managers Seminar.
+This program’s intended audience is professionals with approximately 3-5 years of industry work experience, including 1-3 years of managing tasks, projects, or staff.
+ELP is meant as a predecessor to the Eno Transit Mid Manager Accelerate and the Leadership APTA Program.
+If you have 6 or more years of transit experience AND 3 or more years of experience managing people, projects or tasks, please consider applying to the Eno Transit Mid-Level Managers Accelerate program.

 - Participate in a national professional development program specifically designed to meet your needs as you move forward in your career.